Soil Tillage: Types, Purpose, Pros and Cons

 Photo by RenzoVet

-The steel plow: Also called moldboard plow, is described as a tool that cuts soil, lifts it, and turns it upside down using a curved plate or moldboard.
+The steel plough: Also called moldboard plow, is described as a tool that cuts soil, lifts it, and turns it upside down using a curved plate or moldboard.

 The first steel plow was created in 1837 by John Deere.
-The steel plow allowed farmers to cut through the tough soils, which made farming much more effortless.
+The steel plow enabled farmers to cut through the tough soils, making farming much more effortless.

 Harrows: They are used to break up and loosen the soil.
 There are three main types of harrows: disk harrows, chisel plows, and cultivators.